Dasharo/docs/docs/transparent-validation/lab-assembly-guides/msi_z690.md

-# MSI PRO Z690-A WIFI DDR4 Pre-sale Device Assembly
+# Presale device assembly and validation

 ## Introduction

-This document describes the assembly and validation procedure of the MSI PRO Z690-A DDR4 with specified components in [requirements](#requirements).
+This document describes the assembly procedure of the MSI PRO Z690-A DDR4 with specified components in [requirements](#requirements).

 ## Requirements